Kislay01/Billing-System/README.md

 - Add items to the bill.
 - Generate invoices with itemized details.
-- Store transaction data (in a file) for future reference.
 - Simple and efficient menu-driven interface.

 ## 📂 Data Handling

-The program now saves the generated invoices to a file, allowing you to:
+The program now saves the generated customer details to a file, allowing you to:
-- View saved transaction history.
-- Retrieve previous invoices on subsequent runs.
+- Retrieve previous customer data on subsequent runs.

 ## ▶️ How to Run